 In principal EU law will no longer be applicable in the UK from January 1st onwards and the UK may decide which part of the EU legal framework to retain in domestic law.
-Regarding the GDPR the UK government already published its UK version.
+Regarding GDPR, the UK government has already published its UK version.

-'UK GDPR' will enter into force after the transition period and will build together with an amended version of the Data Protection Act 2018 the privacy framework in the UK.
-The amendments in the UK GDPR pertain especially the provision on the supervisory authority and other technical provisions to make the UK GDPR fit for an UK only application whereas the rights and obligations stay nearly the same.
+'UK GDPR' will come into force after the transition period and, together with an amended version of the Data Protection Act 2018, will build the privacy framework in the UK.
+The amendments in the UK GDPR pertain especially to the provision on the supervisory authority and other technical provisions to make the UK GDPR fit for an UK-only application whereas the rights and obligations stay nearly the same.
 The new data protection framework has already been passed which means that the compliance requirements imposed on UK businesses and the rights for data subjects will continue.

 Do UK companies need to appoint an EU representative?

-- offer goods or services to individuals in the EEA
+- offering goods or services to individuals in the EEA

-- monitor the behaviour of individuals in the EEA.
+- monitoring the behaviour of individuals in the EEA.

-The ICO informs UK companies about the obligation to appoint a representative for more than an year.
+The ICO informs UK companies about the obligation to appoint a representative for more than a year.
 Such obligation did not change throughout the different Brexit scenarios.
-So in case of a Brexit with a deal as well as in case of a no deal Brexit UK companies will be required to appoint an EU representative in case they reach out to the European market without having an establishment within the EU.
-As a law firm we offer you a SaaS solution for the representation in all EU member states with a special Brexit offer
+So, in either case of Brexit with a deal or with no deal Brexit, UK companies will be required to appoint an EU representative in the event they reach out to the European market without having an establishment within the EU.
+As a law firm we offer you a SaaS solution for representation in all EU member states with a special Brexit offer.

 Do non-UK companies need to appoint a UK representative?

-The UK government already stated that from January 1st, 2021, onwards non-UK companies, so either companies in the EU or in third countries, need to appoint a UK representative when
+The UK government has stated that from January 1st 2021 onwards, non-UK companies (so either companies in the EU or in third countries) need to appoint a UK representative when

 - offering goods or services to individuals in the UK